saikinsklims/todo-list-simple/README.md

 - Run "npm start" to start the application

 # Additional features
-- Add task button diabled if no task is typed in
+- Added: task button diabled if no task is typed in
+- Added: Sort by priority

 # Planed features
 - Add of progressbar
-- Additional filtering options (e.g. filter tasks by prio or name)
+- Additional filtering options (e.g. by name)
 - Change style to grid